textpattern/textpattern-toolbelt/README.md

 ### Step 12

-Verify packages have been built correctly.
-Unzip them to check.
-SHA256 checksums are automatically built for the download package(s).
+Verify package has been built correctly, including symlink verification in the `/sites` directory.
+Unzip it to check.
+An SHA256 checksum file is automatically built for the download package.

 ### Step 13